energyapps/bestpractices/README.md

-Energy's Best Practices for Programing maps, charts, and timelines
+Energy's Best Practices for Programming maps, charts, and timelines
 ==================================================================

 * [About this page](#about-this-page)